 Drip Line.
 A vertical line extending from the outermost branches of a tree to the ground.

+Drive-thru: An accessory feature of an establishment including service units and stacking spaces that permits customers to receive services or obtain goods while remaining in or on a motor vehicle.

 Drives, Private.
 Vehicular streets and driveways that are paved or unpaved, which are wholly within private property except where they intersect with other streets within public rights-of-way.

 Driveway.
 An access to a public road for one residence or one tract of land.